 Julia C. Slovis, MD Julia C. Slovis, MD, is a pediatric critical medicine fellow in the Department of Anesthesiology and Critical Care Medicine at Children's Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Icahn School of Medicine at Mount Sinai, New York, NY ResidencyPediatrics - NYP Columbia - Morgan Stanley Children's Hospital ofNew York City, New York, NY FellowshipPediatric Critical Care Medicine - Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationPediatric Advanced Life Support (PALS) Titles and Academic Titles Pediatric Critical Care Medicine Fellow Departments and Services Department of Anesthesiology and Critical Care MedicinePediatric Intensive Care Unit (PICU) Publications Papers2015 Conway, J.e., Taub, PJ., Kling, R., Oberoi, K., Doucette, J., and Jabs, E.W..
 Ten-Year Experience of 36,000 Clefts in Africa.
 BMC Pediatrics.
 2015, Feb; 15(8): 1-9.
 Cited in PubMed; PMID: 25884320.
 Posters and Presentations2016 Slovis, Julia.
 (2016).
 Outcomes Following Severe Pediatric Traumatic Brain InjuryImprove After Discharge Poster presented at: Resident Scholarly Forum M NYP Columbia Children's Hospital; New York, NY.
 Awards and Honors Graduation with Distinction in Rcsearch.
-Jcahn School of Medicine at Mount Sinai, NY, NY August 2014, Employee of the Month for New York Presbyterian Hospital, NY, NY May 2016, Voted Representative of the POY-2 class in the annual, department-wide Jeopardy contest July 2016, Winner of the 2016 Pediatrics Residency Program ECG challenge Leadership and Memberships Alpha Omega Alpha (Member of AOA) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Jcahn School of Medicine at Mount Sinai, NY, NY August 2014, Employee of the Month for New York Presbyterian Hospital, NY, NY May 2016, Voted Representative of the POY-2 class in the annual, department-wide Jeopardy contest July 2016, Winner of the 2016 Pediatrics Residency Program ECG challenge Leadership and Memberships Alpha Omega Alpha (Member of AOA) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.